VehicleNet: Learning Robust Visual Representation for Vehicle Re-identification: Experiment

 \subsection{Implementation Details}

-For the two widely-adopted public datasets, \ie, VeRi-776 and VehicleID, we follow the setting in \cite{qian2019stripe,he2019part} to conduct a fair comparison.
-We adopt ResNet-50 \cite{he2016deep} as the backbone network and the input images are resized to $256 \times 256$.
-We apply the SGD optimizer with momentum of 0.9 and mini-batch size of $36$.
+For two widely-adopted public datasets, \ie, VeRi-776 and VehicleID, we follow the setting in \cite{qian2019stripe,he2019part} to conduct a fair comparison.
+We adopt ResNet-50 \cite{he2016deep} as the backbone network and input images are resized to $256 \times 256$.
+We apply SGD optimizer with momentum of 0.9 and mini-batch size of $36$.
 The weight decay is set to 0.0001 following the setting in \cite{he2016deep}.
 The initial learning rate is set to $0.02$ and is divided by a factor $10$ at the $40$-th epoch of the first stage and the $8$-th epoch in the second stage.
-The total epochs of the first stage is $60$ epochs, while the second-stage fine-tuning is trained with $12$ epochs.
-When inference, we only apply the mean feature of the image flipped horizontally, without using other post-processing approaches.
+The total epochs of the first stage is $60$ epochs, while the second-stage fine-tuning is trained with $12$ epochs. \textbf{When inference, we only apply the mean feature of the image flipped horizontally, without using other post-processing approaches for two academic datasets.}

-For the new dataset, \ie, CityFlow~\cite{tang@cityflow}, we adopt one sophisticated model, \ie, SE-ResNeXt101 \cite{hu2018senet} as the backbone to conduct the ablation study and report the performance.
+For the competition dataset, \ie, CityFlow~\cite{tang@cityflow}, we adopt one sophisticated model, \ie, SE-ResNeXt101 \cite{hu2018senet} as the backbone to conduct the ablation study and report the performance.
 The vehicle images are resized to $384 \times 384$.
 Similarly, the first stage is trained with $60$ epochs, and the second stage contains $12$ epochs.
 When conducting inference on the validation set, we only apply the mean feature of the image flipped horizontally, without using other post-processing approaches.
 In contrast, to achieve the best results on the private test set of CityFlow, we apply all the post-processing methods mentioned in Section \ref{sec:post-process}.
-To verify the effectiveness of the proposed dataset and the approach, we conduct the ablation study and report the results of the validation set in Section \ref{sec:further}.

-\textbf{Evaluation Metric.} Following previous works \cite{tang@cityflow,tang2019pamtri}, we adopt two widely-used evaluation metrics, \ie, Rank@K and mAP.
-Rank@K is the probability that the true-match image appears in the top-K of the ranking list.
-Given a ranking list, the average precision (AP) calculates the space under the recall-precision curve, while mAP is the mean of the average precision of all queries.